TidalSana/TidalSana/README.md

 #### Networking? :floppy_disk:

-I initially concentrated on Networking Administration, but I did still do the required Programming classes like Algorithms, Data Structures, etc.
+I initially concentrated on Networking Administration, but ended switching back into programming.
+Oh and I still took the typical programming classes like Data Structures and Algorithms.

 ##### More about eSports (It's a long story...)